LANDIS-II-Foundation/Extension-Biomass-Succession/docs/index.md

 # Download

-Version 5.2.2 can be downloaded [here](https://github.com/LANDIS-II-Foundation/Extension-Biomass-Succession/blob/master/deploy/installer/LANDIS-II-V7%20Biomass%20Succession%205.3-setup.exe).
+The latest version can be downloaded [here](https://github.com/LANDIS-II-Foundation/Extension-Biomass-Succession/blob/master/deploy/installer/LANDIS-II-V7%20Biomass%20Succession%205.3-setup.exe).
 To install it on your computer, just launch the installer.

 # Citation